From BR Bullpen

 He was raised in Decatur, Illinois for most of his life.
 He played organized baseball in the youth leagues and all-star teams formed in the town.

-After being drafted by the St. Louis Cardinals in 1969 and the Washington Senators in 1970, he played in the Senators/Rangers organization from 1970-73, most notably hitting .338 with 22 home runs for Spokane in 1973.
-He led the Pacific Coast League in runs scored in 1973.
+After being drafted by the St. Louis Cardinals in 1969 and the Washington Senators in 1970, he played in the Senators/Rangers organization from 1970 to 1973, most notably hitting .338 with 22 home runs for the Spokane Indians in 1973.
+He led the Pacific Coast League in runs scored that year.

-The Rangers traded Madlock to the Chicago Cubs to get Fergie Jenkins.
+Before the 1974 season, the Rangers traded Madlock to the Chicago Cubs to get Fergie Jenkins.
 The Cubs, like the Rangers had done, used Madlock at third base.
-Bill spent 1974-76 with the Cubs, hitting over .300 each year and winning the batting championship in 1975-76 as a 24-25 year old player.
-He was third in the Rookie of the Year voting in 1974 (Bake McBride, who also hit over .300, won the award), twelfth in MVP voting in 1975 and sixth in MVP voting in 1976 although the Cubs were not contenders in either 1975 or 1976.
+Bill spent 1974 to 1976 with the Cubs, hitting over .300 each year and winning the batting championship in 1975 and 1976 as a 24 and 25-year-old player.
+He was third in the Rookie of the Year voting in 1974 (Bake McBride, who also hit over .300, won the award), twelfth in MVP voting in 1975 and sixth in the voting in 1976 although the Cubs were not contenders either year.

-Madlock started slowly in 1979 and was traded in June to the 1979 Pittsburgh Pirates, who would go on to win the 1979 World Series.
-Bill hit .328 in his 85 games with the Pirates and had an OBP of .483 in the Series.
+Madlock started slowly in 1979 and was traded to the Pittsburgh Pirates in June.
+The Bucs would go on to win the 1979 World Series.
+Bill hit .328 in his 85 games with them and had an OBP of .483 in the Series.
 He batted sixth in the batting order in each game of the Series, usually behind Willie Stargell as the number five hitter.

 Bill stayed with the Pirates through most of the 1985 season.
-Although the Giants had used him at second base for part of his time in San Francisco, the Pirates used him at third base.
-He won two more batting championships while with the Pirates, and also hit .319 in 1982, finishing second in the league.
+Although the Giants had used him at second base for part of his time in San Francisco, because they had another very good third baseman in Darrell Evans and wanted to keep both men in the starting line-up, the Pirates used him at third base exclusively.
+He won two more batting championships while with the Pirates, and also hit .319 in 1982, finishing second in the NL.
 His highest MVP finish during his years with the Pirates was eighth in 1983, a year in which the Pirates went 84-78.

 Biography - later years

-The 1985 Dodgers picked him up on August 31, 1985 for their stretch run, and he got a lot of attention for hitting .360 during his 34 games with them in 1985.
-He also hit .333 in post-season play that year for the Dodgers.
-He had a positive image in L.A. as a mature, useful veteran, and played as a regular in 1986 for manager Tom Lasorda, but when he struggled at the start of 1987, he was released on May 29, and signed as a free agent by the 1987 Detroit Tigers at age 36.
-Bill posted a respectable batting line of .279/.351/.460 for the Tigers, who won their division with 98 victories under manager Sparky Anderson.
-Bill's last major league appearance was in post-season play in 1987.
+The Los Angeles Dodgers picked him up on August 31, 1985, just in time for the stretch run, and he got a lot of attention for hitting .360 during his 34 games with them.
+He also hit .333 in post-season play that year.
+He had a positive image in L.A. as a mature, useful veteran, and played as a regular in 1986 for manager Tom Lasorda, but when he struggled at the start of 1987, he was released on May 29th, and was signed as a free agent by the Detroit Tigers at age 36.
+Bill posted a respectable batting line of .279/.351/.460 for the Tigers, who won their division with 98 victories under manager Sparky Anderson after an epic struggle with the Toronto Blue Jays.
+Bill's last major league appearance was in the 1987 ALCS, which the Tigers lost to the Minnesota Twins.

 After his playing days he became a coach.
 In 1998, he was a coach for the Michigan Battle Cats.
 In 2000 and 2001, he was the hitting coach for the Detroit Tigers.
 In 2003, he was the manager of the Newark Bears and in 2005 the hitting coach for the La New Bears of the CPBL.